drmonkeysee/ecs-scheduler/doc/COMPONENTS.md

-id - id of the job; set to taskDefinition if not specified explicitly scheduleStart - start date for when the job should begin its schedule; if not set schedule begins immediately scheduleEnd - end date for when the job should end its schedule; if not set schedule never ends taskCount - the minimum number of tasks to start when the job fires maxCount - the maximum number of tasks to start when the job fires; ECS Scheduler also has a hard-coded limit of 50 tasks per job trigger - additional conditions for whether the job should start any tasks when its schedule fires
+id - id of the job; set to taskDefinition if not specified explicitly scheduleStart - start date for when the job should begin its schedule; if not set schedule begins immediately scheduleEnd - end date for when the job should end its schedule; if not set schedule never ends timezone - timezone to use for the job's schedule taskCount - the minimum number of tasks to start when the job fires maxCount - the maximum number of tasks to start when the job fires; ECS Scheduler also has a hard-coded limit of 50 tasks per job trigger - additional conditions for whether the job should start any tasks when its schedule fires